Category Archives: Flawed concepts

 If it really was right to punish innocent people instead of guilty people, the Bible suggests that this would be intuitively obvious to everyone, which is far from the reality.
 Outside of this one particular case, just about everyone in the world would agree that that is not justice.

 Some people have made analogies attempting to show that we do normally accept guilt being transferred from one person to another.
-But those alleged examples are all flawed: Either the person who ends up being held responsible was already in fact at least partly responsible for what happened, or no actual punishment was ever going to be required in the first place,4 or the responsibility can at best only be transferred in the wrong direction.
+But those alleged examples are all flawed, in one way or another.
+For instance:

 God even says that at least some sins can only be atoned for by the blood of the one who committed the sin, so that rules out the possibility of anyone else’s blood atoning for them.
 So do the passages in the Bible that say that no payment can ever be enough to ransom or redeem someone’s soul so they can have eternal life.
 God says the one who sins is the one who must die.
-If God executes anyone other than the guilty person, God is violating his own law.
+If God executes anyone other than the guilty person, God is doing wrong by his own standards.

-Some people think sins against an infinite God are infinite sins, and therefore can only be repaid by the death of a God-man, not by the death of an ordinary human.5 But if ordinary humans can do an infinite amount of evil just by doing ordinary evil things, why shouldn’t they be able to make up for it by doing an infinite amount of good, just by doing ordinary good things?
+Some people think sins against an infinite God are infinite sins, and therefore can only be repaid by the death of a God-man, not by the death of an ordinary human.7 But if ordinary humans can do an infinite amount of evil just by doing ordinary evil things, why shouldn’t they be able to make up for it by doing an infinite amount of good, just by doing ordinary good things?

 Anyway, that’s not how it works.
 Even if we were to ignore all the actual victims and say God is the victim of all sin for some reason, the severity of an evil act isn’t directly proportional to how powerful the victim is.
 Kicking a big strong man isn’t morally worse than kicking a little kid.

 Some Christians say Jesus took on everyone else’s sin, so that God considered him guilty and everyone else innocent.
-That would mean either that Jesus (who they believe is God) was actually incredibly sinful, or that God was wrong or was basing his judgment on a falsehood, neither of which seems compatible with what Christians believe God is like.
+That would mean either that Jesus (who they believe is God) was actually incredibly sinful, or that God was wrong or was basing his judgment on a falsehood, none of which seems compatible with what Christians believe God is like.
 Do they really think God can be morally imperfect?

 Was Jesus even punished in our place at all?
 Not really.
 If he was, he would be in hell.
 Yet the Bible says he’s in heaven.
 Jesus would have to spend eternity in hell if he was really taking the punishment for humanity, but the Bible says all he had to do was die.
 And even that wasn’t an eternal punishment, since he’s an immortal God that can’t truly die.
 Because Jesus wasn’t damned, the best his “death” could be expected to accomplish would be to save us from having to die… and he didn’t even accomplish that.